 - “Cwm Rhondda” (also known as “Guide Me, O Great Redeemer”), is used as the tune to the chant “You’re not singing anymore!”

-- Christmas carols have also been used as chants like with the theme of “O Tannenbaum” by the likes of Manchester United or Chelsea fans and the theme of “Jingle Bells” is used by every club to celebrate an away victory.
+- Christmas carols have also been used as chants, such as the theme of “O Tannenbaum” by the likes of Manchester United or Chelsea fans.
+The theme of “Jingle Bells” is used by every club to celebrate an away victory.

 - The song “You’ll Never Walk Alone” popularised by Gerry and the Pacemakers in 1963 quickly became the Liverpool FC and Celtic FC anthems.
 Likewise West Ham’s anthem “I’m Forever Blowing Bubbles” was a popular American Tin Pan Alley song released in 1919 and adopted by West Ham fans.
 Manchester City (and Crewe Alexander) adopted the Rodgers and Hart song “Blue Moon” as their club’s tune.